-Eya Massan Touglo is Founder and Chief Executive Director of FULFILLING DESTINY, a non-profit organization, serving homeless, underprivileged, and underserved women in the San Diego area.
-Born in Togo, West Africa, Eya moved to the United State of America in 2004.
-Eya graduated with her Bachelor degree from San Diego State University in Health Communication in 2017.
-Driven by the desire to help others, Eya has worked with a variety of persons needing medical care including convalescent care, Alzheimer, and dementia patients in memory care and young adults with intellectual disabilities.
-A very optimistic person, Eya believes she can be a help in the midst of the great needs around her.
-Her dream and vision are to create a mean to encourage and empower the especially vulnerable women in her community.
-Eya believes that women health is very important and she is dedicated to helping bring awareness of the lack of feminine hygienic products for homeless women and additional issues homeless women face.
-Most importantly, Eya is excited to be the voice of the voiceless.
+Wonewoe Eya Touglo is the Founder and Chief Executive Director of Fulfilling Destiny, a non-profit organization, serving menstruators experiencing homelessness, underprivileged, and underserved communities in the San Diego and San Jose regions.
+Born and raised in Togo, West Africa, Eya moved to the United State in 2004.
+After finishing her BS in health communication at San Diego State University in 2017, Eya spent the last five years building a vital and sustainable nonprofit organization while earning her master’s degree in nonprofit leadership and management.
+Driven by the desire to help others, Eya has worked with a variety of people and groups needing medical care.
+She has enthusiastically collaborated with diverse groups, non-profit organizations, companies, schools to create a brighter and more comfortable community for all.
+Since founding Fulfilling Destiny, Eya has done speaking engagements to spread awareness of her work, passions, and how people can get involved.
+As a very optimistic person, Eya believes she can be a help in the midst of the great needs around her.
+Her dreams and visions are to create a means to encourage and empower the especially vulnerable women in her community.
+Eya believes that women’s health is very important and she is dedicated to helping bring awareness of the lack of accessible menstrual products and challenges faced by those experiencing homelessness.

 Patricia Reed is a licensed MA, MFT 33142, founder and director of New Hope Counseling since 1993.
 Patricia has always been concerned about the inequities in the treatment of women and believes that she needs to be actively involved with others, regard all who are needy as her neighbors, and not rely on someone else to see, act and offer help in time of need.
 In addition to 24 years of experience as a Marriage Family and Child Therapist, Patricia is involved in the deacon ministry at Christ Community Church in Milpitas, where she met Eya Touglo in 2008.
 She completed her Bachelor’s Degree Psychology at San Francisco State University, Certificate Biblical Studies, Simpson College, and holds a Masters Degree (MA MFT 33142) from Santa Clara University.